-The controlled, carefully evolving, global visibility of Queen Elizabeth II has been one of the great demonstrations of durational performance art.
-It is a feat made all the more remarkable by the consistency and longevity of its development, made possible by the Queen's powers of concentration, stamina and presence of mind.
-She has become a Marina Abramovic for the ages.
+The controlled, carefully evolving, global visibility of Queen Elizabeth II was one of the great demonstrations of durational performance art.
+It was a feat made all the more remarkable by the consistency and longevity of its development, made possible by the Queen's powers of concentration, stamina and presence of mind.
+She became a Marina Abramovic for the ages.

 The evolution will be televised